-All women will be offered a breast cancer 'Risk Assessment' based upon their personal and family history.
 Women with an elevated risk of breast cancer and women with breasts that appear very 'dense' on the mammogram will be offered a clinical breast examination and additional screening breast ultrasound.

 If an abnormality is detected, the need for further investigations is explained and these may be undertaken at once.
 Each visit includes advice regarding further screening examinations, breast self-examination and information about breast cancer and its detection.

 Because screening has been demonstrated to be effective in reducing breast cancer deaths only for women over 40, screening is aimed at that age group.
 It is our intention to work in close liaison with general practitioners, and all women are encouraged to discuss the result of their visit with their doctor.

 Our usual practice is to provide the results of the screening examination to each woman before she leaves the clinic.

 Screening is not rebatable through Medicare except for women referred with a personal or family history of breast cancer.

 Regular mammograms and breast examination help with early detection of breast cancer, which improves outcomes and quality of life.